How Do You Get a GST/HST Refund?

-Note that the general rules for claiming Input Tax Credits are just like the rules for claiming any business expenses; you must have receipts to back up your claims and you can only claim Input Tax Credits "to the extent that your purchases are for consumption, use, or supply in your commercial activities" (General Information for GST/HST Registrants, Canada Revenue Agency).
+- You can only claim Input Tax Credits "to the extent that your purchases are for consumption, use, or supply in your commercial activities" (General Information for GST/HST Registrants, Canada Revenue Agency).

 How Long Do I Have to Claim Input Tax Credits?

 Normally you should claim your Input Tax Credits for the reporting period in which you made the purchases.
 If for some reason you missed or forgot to file an ITC you can claim it in a later reporting period.
 The claim must be made within four years from the end of the reporting period in which the claim should have been made, unless your business has had revenues in excess of six million dollars in each of the previous two fiscal years, in which case the ITC claim must be made within two years from the end of the original reporting period.

 Keeping Receipts for Input Tax Credits